create3000/x_ite/docs/_posts/components/Shaders/ProgramShader.md

 ProgramShader defines a shader that consists of one or more individually programmable, self-contained pieces.
 ProgramShader contains IS/connect and programs [ShaderProgram] nodes.

-The ProgramShader node belongs to the **Shaders** component and its default container field is *shaders.* It is available from X3D version 3.0 or later.
+The ProgramShader node belongs to the **Shaders** component and its default container field is *shaders.* It is available from X3D version 3.0 or higher.

 ## Hierarchy